Today we are going to share with your our method of cooking New York Strip Steaks that turn out perfect every time!

 One word of caution when cooking your New York Strip Steaks using this method.
 The searing and cooking process can become smokey.
 So I would recommend using your exhaust fan from start to finish.

 But the end result is well worth it!

 As always, feel free to email us at firstname.lastname@example.org with comments, questions, or to simply say hello!
 You can sign up for our free email list in the subscribe now box in the middle of this article.
 Follow us on Facebook here : OWG Facebook.
 This article may contain affiliate links.

 - 2 New York Strip Steaks, prime or choice quality, 1 inch thick

 - 1 TBSP unsalted butter, or olive oil

 - 2 teaspoons butter

-Cook anywhere from 5-9 minutes, depending on how you want the steaks to cook, using a digital thermometer as your guide.
-Remove from the oven and add 1 teaspoon to the tops of each steak.
+- Cook anywhere from 5-9 minutes, depending on how you want the steaks to cook, using a digital thermometer as your guide.
+Remove from the oven and add 1 teaspoon of butter to the tops of each steak.
 Allow to rest for a few minutes before serving.

 As a guide, it took my oven 7 minutes to cook the steak to medium (150 degrees F).

 Keep in mind that the internal temperature will continue to rise slightly while it rests.